Finding the perfect turkey roost site can be the difference between a successful hunt and an empty-handed walk back to the truck.

 Knowing what to look for can dramatically reduce the time you spend scouting and walking through the woods looking for the perfect turkey roosts.
 At the same time, different landscapes and different parts of the country will drastically change exactly what the perfect turkey roosts will look like.

-The biggest thing to remember is that turkeys roost to stay safe; this is their driving force when choosing a roosting spot.
+The biggest thing to remember is that wild turkeys roost to stay safe; this is their driving force when choosing a roosting spot.
 After safety, comes convenience.
 If a spot is difficult to reach, even if it looks like the safest spot, turkeys will probably go somewhere else rather than spend the extra effort to fly up into the spot.

 Some key points to remember: